 In order to provide your country’s consumers with the goods they wish, you need to import some of them and to pay foreign producers for the goods and for their transportation.
 The required money can be obtained by exporting your own goods and services.

 Roman individuals could export Roman goods as a return cargo when sailing back to foreign countries.
 The Roman state could provide the ‘service’ of military protection of provinces within the empire, receiving a tribute for this service.
+However, the main Roman export was gold and silver bullion used for payment of imported goods!

 Trust between buyers and sellers is required, hence regular trading contacts are necessary, and therefore repetition of trade routes.
 To be ‘professional’, you need to specialise: choose your goods, choose your trade cities and routes, choose your trade contacts.
 That will be ‘your’ trade network.
 The nodes of each network may be large inter-regional ports (‘hubs’) or smaller regional, or even local, ports.